pytest-latin-hypercube/pytest-latin-hypercube/docs/README.md

-# pytest-latin-hypercube-docs
+# pytest-latin-hypercube
-Documentation for pytest-latin-hypercube package, which implements Latin Hypercube Sampling for pytest
+This package pytest-latin-hypercube implements a modified version of Latin Hypercube Sampling for software testing, called discrete Latin hyper-rectangle sampling, for pytest.